Tanja888/PfDA_Assignment/README.md

 ### Starting Jupyter Notebook
 Jupyter Notebook can be started through command line by running jupyter notebook in Terminal for Linux and Mac or Command Prompt for Windows.[[1]](https://docs.jupyter.org/en/latest/running.html#starting-the-notebook-server)
 The notebook will automatically open in the browser, it is possible to navigate it through the dashboard that contains files, notebook with .ipynb extension, Readme file and all the other files uploaded for the project.

+### Open the Notebook
+Follow the link here[[2]]https://github.com/Tanja888/PfDA_Assignment/blob/main/PfDA_Project1.ipynb

 ### Data
-Data used for the project were retreived from Kaggle platform about Quality of Life in cities across the world based on different variables. [[2]](https://www.kaggle.com/datasets/orhankaramancode/city-quality-of-life-dataset).
+Data used for the project were retreived from Kaggle platform about Quality of Life in cities across the world based on different variables. [[3]](https://www.kaggle.com/datasets/orhankaramancode/city-quality-of-life-dataset).
 After data exploration and data cleaning 229 datapoints were used over 7 variables.

 ### Setup
 ##### Reading data through csv